droidsam1/data-structures-and-algorithms/chapter11/README.md

    total
 2. Use recursion to write a function that accepts an array of numbers and returns a new array containing just the even numbers.
 3. There are a numerical sequence known as "Triangular Numbers".
-The pattern begins asa 1,3,6,10,15,21 and continues onward wit the Nth number in the pattern, which is N plus the previous number.
+The pattern begins as 1,3,6,10,15,21 and continues onward wit the Nth number in the pattern, which is N plus the previous number.
 For example, the 7th number in the sequence is 29, since it's 7 (which is N) plus 21 (the previous number).
 Write a function that accepts a number for N and returns the